-In 2001 we were working with The Petaluma Post, a small rurally-focused newspaper in Petaluma, California.
-Our task was to convert the traditional layers-thick, cut-and-paste design advertisements and article mastheads into a strictly digital production format.
-During this process, we were introduced to many of the writers and local business owners that contributed to the newspaper.
+In 2001 I was working with The Petaluma Post, a small rurally-focused newspaper in Petaluma, California.
+My task was to convert the traditional layers-thick, cut-and-paste design advertisements and article mastheads into a strictly digital production format.
+During this process, I was introduced to many of the writers and local business owners that contributed to the newspaper.

 One of the columnists Barbara Caswell, owner of Designs of the Times, was quite prolific with two columns each month: "Make Habitat a Habit" and "News From Haverfield Park".
 She was a distinctive Sonoma County home and garden designer who created Haverfield Park in Petaluma, California.
 She wrote extensively about protecting wildlife habitat while advising homeowners who wanted to reproduce charming, wildlife-friendly, landscapes and solve architectural problems.
 She used photos showing examples and explanations on styles and methods that focused on benefiting the environment and living cooperatively with local wildlife.
 Her home was a nostalgic country estate with a showcase quality house in a private natural setting.